Signal from Structure: Exploiting Submodular Upper Bounds in Generative Flow Networks: Experiments

-Similarly to previous results, distribution matching improves (FCS decreases) much faster when using \subo{}.
-The volume of training data is likely to be the driving factor here once again, as Figure~\ref{fig:real_15} (Appendix~\ref{app:additional_results}) shows there are nearly $4\times 10^5$ terminating states with an upper bound at the beginning of the offline training phase.
+As previously, distribution matching improves (FCS decreases) much faster when using \subo{}.
+Once again, the volume of training data is likely to be the driving factor, as Figure~\ref{fig:real_15} (Appendix~\ref{app:additional_results}) shows there are nearly $4\times 10^5$ terminating states with an upper bound after the online training phase.
 In terms of Top-100 Average Reward, we note once again that \subo{} remains comparable to the classical GFN, while \subof{} sometimes significantly outperforms classical GFN as it specializes in attributing flow in promising areas of the state space.

 \paragraph{Easier instances} Figures~\ref{fig:real_5} and~\ref{fig:real_10} (Appendix~\ref{app:additional_results}) show that, as the instances become larger, \subof{} seems to outpace classical GFNs.
 As such, \subo{} offers once again a better trade-off between distribution matching and high-reward candidate generation.